Subresource Integrity Fallback

 Fallback flow

-1. Monitor DOM for a new script/link elements with integrity attribute
+- Monitor DOM for a new

-4. When downloading fallback resource fails (or fallback is not available) script fires an event to notify user that something went wrong
+onerroris fired, try to load fallback resource specified on the element - When downloading fallback resource fails (or fallback is not available) script fires an event to notify user that something went wrong

 How to use